 In 1970, Ed’s son, David Freers, started working at the funeral home following his graduation from the Milwaukee Institute of Mortuary Science.
 On January 1, 1978, Ed sold the funeral home to his son, David.
 He continued to work at the funeral home until his death in 1986.

-The Ralph J. Wittich Funeral Home served the families of Muscatine at the same location for sixty-four years until the merger with the Riley Funeral Home in 1996, when they then moved into their new location at 1931 Houser Street.
+The Ralph J. Wittich Funeral Home served the families of Muscatine at the same location for sixty-four years until merging with the Riley Funeral Home in 1996, when they then moved into their new location at 1931 Houser Street.

 Walter Riley owned and operated the Riley Chapel in Iowa City from 1936-1941.
-In 1941, Walter Riley purchased the Myers Funeral Home in Muscatine and renamed it the Riley Funeral Home.
+In 1941, Walter Riley purchased the Myers Funeral Home and it then became the Riley Funeral Home.

-Ed and Jennifer operated the funeral home together until 1996, when Jennifer purchased the business.
-The Riley Funeral Home merged with the Ralph J. Wittich Funeral Home and moved into their new location at 1931 Houser Street in 1996.
+Ed and Jennifer, along with her husband, Joseph, operated the funeral home together until 1996, when Jennifer and Joseph purchased the business.
+In 1996, the Ralph J. Wittich and Riley families became one business and built a new funeral home at 1931 Houser Street.